-The solar Facility will be largely isolated.
-Mr. Herling testified that Angelina's personnel will conduct "periodic" security checks of the Facility.
+The solar Project will be largely isolated.
+Mr. Herling testified that Angelina's personnel will conduct "periodic" security checks of the Project.
 Herling Direct Testimony, p.
 13, A.22.
-The Application does not specify the frequency of these security checks, and Mr. Herling could not say how frequently the security checks would occur.
+Angelina assures everyone that its personnel will conduct some security checks and check the Project's gates and fences.
+The problem is that none of these measures are included in or enforceable under the Application or Amended Stipulation.
+Moreover, the Application does not specify the frequency of these security checks, and Mr. Herling could not say how frequently the security checks would occur.
 Herling, Tr.
 I 91:22 to 92:2, 94:3-7.
 Most disturbingly, Angelina does not know whether it will have any security personnel in the Project Area at night to deter crime.
 Herling, Tr.
 I 92:9-19, 94:8-10.